 The one I wanted to explore was walking,

-but that seemed way too complicated (as things I want to try usually do), so I took a stab at rolling:
+but that seemed way too complicated (as most things I want to try seem), so I took a stab at rolling:

 having one rectangle in a melody roll to the next one.